Current Employment Statistics (CES)

 Description

 The Current Employment Statistics (CES) program delivers monthly estimates of nonfarm payroll employment, average hourly earnings, and average weekly hours by industry.
-Produced by the Bureau of Labor Statistics, CES captures short-term fluctuations in employment that help businesses and policymakers assess economic momentum and labor-market health.
+Produced by the Bureau of Labor Statistics (BLS), current employment statistics capture short-term fluctuations in employment that help businesses and policymakers assess economic momentum and labor-market health.
 CES data are central to measuring job creation and wage trends across sectors at the national, state, and metropolitan levels.

-As a high-frequency indicator, CES provides timely market-intelligence signals for decision-makers.
-It complements administrative datasets such as QCEW and LAUS by providing near-real-time insights while maintaining alignment through annual benchmarking.
-On a data platform, CES supports forecasting dashboards, sector analysis, and policy evaluation.
-Researchers, HR leaders, and planners use CES to track wage pressures and employment cycles, making it a trusted statistical dataset for labor analytics, economic monitoring, and strategic planning.
+As a high-frequency economic indicator, current employment statistics provide timely market-intelligence signals for a wide range of decision-makers.
+CES complements administrative datasets such as the Quarterly Census of Employment and Wages (QCEW) and Local Area Unemployment Statistics (LAUS) by delivering near-real-time insights while maintaining statistical accuracy through annual benchmarking.
+Access to current employment statistics supports forecasting dashboards, sector-level analysis, and policy evaluation.
+Researchers, HR leaders, and workforce planners use CES to track wage pressures and employment cycles across industries and regions – making it a trusted resource for labor analytics, economic monitoring, and long-range strategic planning.

 Publisher